-- "refund" includes refund of tax paid on zero-rated supplies of goods or services or both or on inputs or input services used in making such zero-rated supplies, or refund of tax on the supply of goods regarded as deemed exports, or refund of unutilized input tax credit as provided under sub-section (3). - 2. "relevant date" means - - (a) in the case of goods exported out of India where a refund of tax paid is available in respect of the goods themselves or, as the case may be, the inputs or input services used in such goods, - - (i) if the goods are exported by sea or air, the date on which the ship or the aircraft in which such goods are loaded, leaves India; or - (ii) if the goods are exported by land, the date on which such goods pass the frontier, or - (iii) if the goods are exported by post, the date of dispatch of goods by Post Office concerned to a place outside India; - (b) in the case of supply of goods regarded as deemed exports where a refund of tax paid is available in respect of the goods, the date on which the return relating to such deemed exports is furnished; - (c) in the case of services exported out of India where a refund of tax paid is available in respect of services themselves or, as the case may be, the inputs or input services used in such services, the date of - - receipt of payment in convertible foreign exchange [or in Indian rupees wherever permitted by the Reserve Bank of India] (, where the supply of services had been completed prior to the receipt of such payment; or - (ii) issue of invoice, where payment for the service had been received in advance prior to the date of issue of the invoice; - (d) in case where the tax becomes refundable as a consequence of judgment, decree, order or direction of Appellate Authority, Appellate
+1. "refund" includes refund of tax paid on zero-rated supplies of good or both or on inputs or input services used in making such zero-rai or refund of tax on the supply of goods regarded as deemed expor of unutilized input tax credit as provided under sub-section (3).
+2. "rele vant date" means - (a) in the case of goods exported out of India where a refund of tax paid is available in respect of the goods themselves or, as the case may be, the inputs or input services used in such goods, - (i) if the goods are exported by sea or air, the date on which the ship or the aircraft in which such goods are loaded, leaves India; or (ii) if the goods are exported by land, the date on which such goods pass the frontier, or (iii) if the goods are exported by post, the date of dispatch of goods by Post Office concerned to a place outside India; (b) in the case of supply of goods regarded as deemed exports where a refund of tax paid is available in respect of the goods, the date on which the return relating to such deemed exports is furnished; (c) in the case of services exported out of India where a refund of tax paid is available in respect of services themselves or, as the case may be, the inputs or input services used in such services, the date of - (i) receipt of payment in convertible foreign exchange 4[or in Indian rupees wherever permitted by the Reserve Bank of India] (, where the supply of services had been completed prior to the receipt of such payment; or (ii) issue of invoice, where payment for the service had been received in advance prior to the date of issue of the invoice; (d) in case where the tax becomes refundable as a consequence of judgment, decree, order or direction of Appellate Authority, Appellate Tribunal or any Court, the date of communication of such judgment, decree, order or direction; (e) 5 [in the case of refund of unutilised input tax credit under clause (ii) of the first proviso to sub-section (3), the due date for furnishing of return under section 39 for the period in which such claim for refund arises];

-&lt;sup>4 Inserted vide The Central Goods & Services Tax Act Amendment Act, 2018 w.e.f.
-01.02.2019
+4 Inserted vide The Central Goods & Services Tax Act (Amendment) Act, 2018 w.e.f.
+01.02.2019 5 Substituted via The Central Goods & Services Tax (Amendment) Act, 2018 w.e.f 01.02.2019